 An 8-day, small group birdwatching & natural history tour to Hungary

-Limosa’s birdwatching tour to Hungary in June is a small group natural history holiday, based at the Kondor Eco-Lodge in scenic Kiskunság National Park.
-Less well known than the similar Hortobágy to the east, it teems with wildlife and preserves parts of the once continuous Eurasian steppe or ‘puszta’.
-Great Bustard and Saker Falcon are the avian stars, but the park's forests, fishponds, oxbows and alkaline lakes hold everything from Pygmy Cormorants and Red-footed Falcons to Rollers and Lesser Grey Shrikes.
-Excellent for butterflies and dragonflies too, in June the likes of Lesser Purple Emperor, Cardinal, Yellow-spotted Emerald and Large White-faced Darter are among a host of exotic enticements not found at home.
-Step back in time with us on this easy-paced tour and enjoy the 'Birds, Butterflies & Dragons' of one of Europe's most important wild areas.
+Limosa's Birdwatching tour to Hungary in June is a small group natural history holiday, based at the Kondor Eco-Lodge in scenic Kiskunság National Park.
+Less well known than the similar Hortobágy, it teems with wildlife and preserves parts of the once continuous Eurasian steppe or ‘puszta’.
+Great Bustard and Saker Falcon are the stars but the park's forests, fishponds, oxbows and alkaline lakes hold everything from Pygmy Cormorants and Red-footed Falcons to Rollers and Lesser Grey Shrikes.
+In June, the area is also excellent for butterflies and dragonflies and the likes of Lesser Purple Emperor, Cardinal, Yellow-spotted Emerald and Large White-faced Darter are among a host of species which can be seen but are not found in the UK.
+On this easy-paced tour, you have an opportunity to step back in time and enjoy the 'Birds, Butterflies & Dragons' of one of Europe's most important wild areas.

 Tour Dates & Prices

 Thu 9th June 2022